acohen89/taste_test/README.md

 Taste Test is a recipe development app designed for chefs of all kinds.
 It streamlines your receipe development process by allowing you to easily add new iterations of the recipes you're working on.

+This app was built completely from scratch by Adam Cohen.
+The backend is Django Postgres and the frontend is Flutter.

 ## Screenshots